AnnuNITW/BLACK_FRIDAY_SALES_ANALYSIS_USING_PYTHON/README.md

 Our main goal will be to do various kind of analysis and get inferences which will be able to help to provide valuable insights on the market .

 Importing Dependencies:
-We have importing following python libraries Numpy,Pandas,Matplotlib,Seaborn.
+We have importing following python libraries Pandas,Matplotlib

 Data Description:
 The dataset used for this analysis contains Friday sales data for a specific period.
 The data is provided in CSV format and includes the